Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 Best Hotel in Haidhausen: Mariahilf

 Mariahilf is a charming and quaint three-star hotel located in Munich’s Haidhausen district.
-It is close to the Deutsches Museum, as well as bars, restaurants, and parks.
+Is close to the Deutsches Museum, as well as bars, restaurants, and parks.

 Best Hotel in Haidhausen: Am Nockherberg Hotel

-This three-star hotel is classic, clean and comfortable.
+Amongst the best budget hotels, this three-star hotel is classic, clean and comfortable.
 Situated in Haidhausen, it is close to the Englischer Garten, which is a fantastic place to hang with family and friends.
-Rooms are comfortable and modern, and. a lavish breakfast is provided to fuel you up for a day of exploring.
+Rooms are comfortable and modern, and a lavish breakfast is provided to fuel you up for a day of exploring.

 Things to See and Do in Haidhausen: